-The gate was built by Suleiman the Magnificent as a direct continuation of the Street of the Jews also known the Cardo and leads to Mount Zion.
+The gate was built by Suleiman the Magnificent as a direct continuation of the Street of the Jews, also known as the Cardo.
+It leads to Mount Zion, hence the name.

 On May 13, 1948, as the British Army withdrew from Jerusalem, a major from the Suffolk Regiment presented Mordechai Weingarten with the key for the Zion Gate.

-The bullet holes on the facade of the gate are remnants Israel’s War of Independence that took place later that year.
+The bullet holes on the facade of the gate are remnants of Israel’s War of Independence that took place later that year.
 In the picture, you can see countless dimples left in the wall.

-Mount Zion which located next to Zion Gate is where you will find the closest parking space to the Jewish Quarter and the Western Wall for non-residents.
+Mount Zion, which is located next to Zion Gate, is where you will find the closest parking space to the Jewish Quarter and the Western Wall for non-residents.